hg1722/fashionista/README.md

 ### Conditional VAE *Rahul*

-Variational autoencoders (VAE) are powerful generative autoencoders that n   learn a latent representation for the input data.
-Utilizing variational inference and regularization techniques, VAEs learn latent representations with desirable properties, which allow for sampling new da
+Variational autoencoders (VAE) are powerful generative autoencoders that learn a latent representation for the input data.
+Utilizing variational inference and regularization techniques, VAEs learn latent representations with desirable properties, which allow for generating new, plausible data points.

 ### Multi-Conditional GAN *Henry*